+OBJECTIVE B

+We have a safe community: We have confidence in policing: We have engaged and supportive communities.

+OBJECTIVE

 To monitor, oversee and assess the performance of the PSNI through the Board and its Committees and ensure the delivery of Human Rights based, community focussed policing.

+ACTIONS

-- Deliver the 2020/21 Performance Plan in line with the 2020-2025 Northern Ireland Policing Plan - ii.
-Develop and implement a framework to assess PSNI's compliance with the Human Rights Act (1998) - iii.
-Implement the Board's action from the Local Policing Review - iv.
+i.
+Deliver the 2021/22 Performance Plan in line with the 2020-2025 Northern Ireland Policing Plan

+- Implement a framework to assess PSNI's compliance with the Human Rights Act (1998)

+- Monitor delivery of those Actions which remain outstanding in the Local Policing Review Implementation Plan

+- iv.
 Deliver and report on the work of the Board and its Committees

+OWNER

-- All Directors
+All Directors

-- Director of Performance
+Director of Performance

-- Director of Partnership
+Director of Partnership

 Chief Executive and All Directors

+OBJECTIVE C We have a safe community: We have confidence in policing: We have engaged and supportive communities.
+OBJECTIVE To work collaboratively with the community, PCSPs and partners, to deliver the outcomes for policing and allow them to be informed and engaged with the Board's work.
+ACTIONS i.
+Support the delivery of PCSP Action Plans which contribute to increased community safety and confidence in policing Director of Partnership ii.
+Deliver a Communications Action Plan Director of Partnership iii.
+Deliver the Engagement Strategy 2020-23 to support the Board's outcomes Director of Partnership iv.
+Deliver a funding programme to support and increase community engagement with policing Director of Partnership OWNER

-OBJECTIVE C
+OBJECTIVE D

 We have a safe community: We have confidence in policing: We have engaged and supportive communities.

 OBJECTIVE

-To work collaboratively with the community, PCSPs and partners, to deliver the outcomes for policing and allow them to be informed and engaged with the Board's work.

-- i.
-Support the delivery of PCSP

-Action Plans which contribute

-to increased community safety

-and confidence in policing

-- ii.
-Deliver a Communications Action Plan

-- iii.
-Develop and deliver an Engagement Strategy to support the Board's outcomes

-- Deliver a funding programme to support and increase community engagement with policing

-Director of Partnership

-- Director of Partnership - Director of Partnership

-Director of Partnership

-OBJECTIVE D

-We have a safe community: We have confidence in policing: We have engaged and supportive communities.

-OBJECTIVES

 To deliver independent, fair and transparent processes for former and serving officers in line with Police Pension, Injury Benefit and Appeal legislation.

+ACTIONS

-- i.
-Develop and implement revised guidance to our Selected Medical Practitioners and Independent Medical Referees - ii.
-Progress any recommendations made by the Northern Ireland Audit Office from their reporting on the Northern Ireland Injury Benefit Scheme
+Implement and monitor the effectiveness of revised guidance to Selected Medical Practitioners and Independent Medical Referees

+ii.
+Progress any recommendations made by the Northern Ireland Audit Office from their reporting on the Northern Ireland Injury Benefit Scheme OWNER

 T/Director of Police Administration

 T/Director of Police Administration

-NOTES

-NOTES

-Northern Ireland Policing Board
+Northern Ireland Policing Board 31 Clarendon Road Clarendon Dock Belfast BT1 3BG

-Waterside Tower

-31 Clarendon Road

-Clarendon Dock

-Relfast BT1 3BG
+028 9040 8500

 information@nipolicingboard.org.uk

-www.nipolicingboard.org.ul
+- www.nipolicingboard.org.uk

-policingboard
+- f policingboard